Free shipping on orders over €100.00 ! - Check your country for FREE delivery - click HERE

 The second form is, vitamin K2 is formed in intestinal bacteria and it is called menaquinone.

-The third and final form is a synthetic of vitamin K, which is not recommended to use as a supplement.
+The third and final form is a synthetic of vitamin K, which we do not recommend as a supplement.

 Vitamin K contributes to normal blood coagulation and maintenance of normal bones - it works especially well with vitamin D3 in relation to bone health.